-Additionally, speed squares include standard scribe slots every 1/4″ to easily lay out lines along the length of your work piece.
+Additionally, speed squares include standard scribe slots every 1/4″ to quickly lay out lines along the length of your workpiece.
 Butt the base up to the edge of your workpiece, insert a pencil into a scribe slot, then slide the speed square and the pencil along the edge of the workpiece.

 Features of the best speed squares

 The best speed squares have a few things in common.